VishalLokam/food-review-blog/README.md

 ```
 *All the fields are required.*
 - Response:-
-  - If Login is successful, response user information is sent
+  - If Login is successful, as a response user information is sent
  ```
  [
     	{